Thailand Volunteer Highlights

-The program begins on the first and third Monday of each month, and volunteers need to arrive in Chiang Rai before 5pm on the Monday.
+The Thailand volunteer program begins on the first and third Monday of each month, and you need to arrive in Chiang Rai before 5pm on the Monday.

 After you have registered for the program, please book your flights to arrive at Mae Fah Luang-Chiang Rai International Airport (CEI).
 British travellers do not require a visa to enter Thailand for a duration of 30 days.
 Your airport pick-up is included in your Program Fee.